 Due to the nature of the timescale involved in obtaining treatments and further investigation (x-rays, scans etc) on the National Health Service (NHS), the National Centre highly recommends that all students take out private medical insurance.
 The referral period under the NHS can be an extremely slow process, which ultimately hinders recovery and the return to full fitness/ training.
-You can take out Private Medical Insurance (PMI) under the National Centre for Circus Arts scheme (please see the Student Support Manager for details).
-Please also inform the Higher Education office if you already have PMI.
+The procurement of Health Insurance is the responsibility of the student.